dmnfarrell/dmnfarrell.github.io/_posts/2023-03-22-land-parcel-network.markdown

 ### Change empty parameter

 The `empty` parameter sparsifies the polygons as below.
 This also has the effect of fragmenting farms by removing a fraction of the original cells.
+Another way to make empty space is to sub sample the geodataframe after it's returned from the function above.

 <div style="width: auto;">
  <a href="/img/land_parcels_vary_empty.png"> <img class="scaled" src="/img/land_parcels_vary_empty.png"></a>